jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 ### Styling icons

-The Adaptable uses inline SVG for icons, since that's very performant and doesn't require any additional download.
+Adaptable uses inline SVG for icons, since that's very performant and doesn't require any additional download.

 However, you might want to style icons differently - in this case, you can customize that through css.
 Every icon has the `ab-Icon` css class, and also `ab-Icon--NAME` where `NAME` is the name of the icon.
 So for example, if you want to use a background image, you can do the following: